kootenpv/sky/README.md

 ### Run a Demo locally

-Run `sky -view` to see the news viewer capabilities at `localhost:7900`.
+Run `sky view` to see the news viewer capabilities at `localhost:7900` (you can use `-port` for a different port).
 Enter a URL (and possibly other parameters) and see the results after clicking "OK".

 ### Scheduling